bwittmann/NavPy/README.md

 ### rto_localization
 #### Description
 This package contains the rto_localization node, which is responsible for localizing the robot in a map.
 When the rto_localization is launched it requests the map from the rto_map_server.
-For localizing the robot a Monte Carlo localization algorithm is used.
+For localizing the robot, a Monte Carlo localization algorithm is used.
 The navigation stack is able to work in a dynamic environment.
 Obstacles which are not included in the map will reduce the accuracy of the Monte Carlo localization drastically.
 Therefore, the map is updated by the rto_costmap_generator.
 The performance of the Monte Carlo localization is measured by the averaged error of all particles.
 This performance measurement is used to decide whether the pose of the robot is estimated by the Monte Carlo localization or the odometry.
 The Monte Carlo localization is used if the error is smaller than a given threshold.
 Otherwise, the estimated pose from the last iteration is updated according to the relative motion since then.
 The relative motion is received from the odometry.
 This is especially important when the robot senses a dynamic obstacle which is not yet included in the map.
 Such situations can be seen in the following.
-In GIF 7 the localization relies on the odometry when it passes a dynamic obstacle solely by using the local planer.
-In this example the obstacle is not included in the map.
-In GIF 8 the global path is recalculated by the global planer and the map is updated by the rto_costmap_generator.
-As soon as the obstacle is included in the map the particles of the Monte Carlo localization estimate the pose of the robot much better.
-Before the update the localization relies on the odometry.
+In GIF 7 the robot passes a dynamic obstacle solely by using the local planer.
+The obstacle is not included in the map.
+In GIF 8 the global path is recalculated by the global planer and the map is updated.
+In both situations the robot pose is estimated by the odometry as long as the robot senses the unknown obstacle.
+After updating the map or passing the obstacle the Monte Carlo localization is accurate again and can be used to estimate the robot pose.

 <table style="margin-left: auto; margin-right: auto; table-layout: fixed; width: 100%">